redtexts/texts/goldner_1991_bordiga_community.md

 around the turn of the century).
 What did this indicate?
 It indicated that the "story" of capitalist development was as follows.
-In 1815-1914 the phase of "classic" or "competitive" capitalism, the system had primarily transformed peasants into workers, at lest in England, the U.S., France and Germany.
+In 1815-1914 the phase of "classic" or "competitive" capitalism, the system had primarily transformed peasants into workers, at least in England, the U.S., France and Germany.
 In the post-1914 period (in reality beginning circa 1890) the new phase of "organized" capitalism, "monopoly" capitalism, the "epoch of imperialist decay" continued to deplete the